 When it makes sense

-How it compares to other options
+How it compares to other mount options

 S3 Files is not the only way to mount a bucket.
 There are four other tools that do roughly the same thing, each with a different trade-off.